vgeshel/appengine-clj/README.markdown

 ### appengine.datastore.transactions

-Transaction and retry support based on AppEngine semantics (see [DatastoreService low-level API for details](http://code.google.com/appengine/docs/java/javadoc/com/google/appengine/api/datastore/DatastoreService.html).
+Transaction and retry support based on AppEngine semantics (see [DatastoreService low-level API for details](http://code.google.com/appengine/docs/java/javadoc/com/google/appengine/api/datastore/DatastoreService.html)).

+<code>dotransaction</code> executes its body in a transaction.
+In case of a DatastoreFailureException or a ConcurrentModificationException dotransaction automatically retries the transaction *transaction-retries* times.
+Beware that if the retry-count is reached and an exception is thrown within the body of the transaction, the transaction is thrown out of the <code>(dotransaction...)</code>.

 Examples:

 <pre><code>

-;; dotransaction encompasses all forms in its body in a transaction.
-;; In case of a DatastoreFailureException or a ConcurrentModificationException ;; dotransaction retries the transaction (limit set by *transaction-retries*)

-;; Creates both entities (or none if too many datastore exceptions) and ;; returns the same entity
+;; Either creates both entities or none if too many datastore exceptions).
+;; returns the second entity, as expected.
 (dotransaction
   (let [parent (ds/create-entity {:kind "Person" :name "jane"})]
     (ds/create-entity {:kind "Person" :name "bob"
 	               :parent-key (:key parent)})))

-;; You can set the number of retries to deviate from the default (4) (doretries 2 (dotransaction ... ))
+;; You can set the number of retries to deviate from the default (4) (doretries 2 (dotransaction ... ))</code></pre>

-;; Transactions automatically rollback as per the low-level API specs.
-;; There is also support for manual rollback using (rollback-transaction).
-;; You can also check whether the current transaction is active using ;; (is-transaction-active?).
-These can be used together to get ;; consistent snapshots of parts of the datastore.
+Transactions automatically rollback as per the low-level API specs.
+Additionally, appengine-clj supports manual rollback using <code>(rollback-transaction)</code>.
+Within a <code>(dotransaction ...)</code>, you may check whether the current transaction is active through <code>(is-transaction-active?)</code>.
+These can be used together to get consistent snapshots of parts of the datastore.

+<pre><code>
 (dotransaction
-  ... get
+  ...
-  (if something-went-wrong
+  (if (and something-went-wrong (is-transaction-active?))
-    (rollback-transaction)))
+    (rollback-transaction)))</code></pre>

-;; You can nest transactions when working with two entity groups, but ;; there is no correlation between one transaction succeeding and the other (dotransaction ;; group1
+You can nest transactions when working with two entity groups, but each transaction's success is independent of the other.

+<pre><code>
+(dotransaction ;; group1
   (let [parent-group1 (ds/create-entity {:kind "Person" :name "jane"})
         child-group1 (ds/create-entity {:kind "Child" :name "tamara"